 - Edit the user's details as needed in the same manner as for creating a user (see above), and click Save or Save and Close to make the changes.

 Deleting a user

 To delete a user, click the Delete icon in the Actions column for that user.
 Confirm the deletion in the dialog that pops up.

-When authentication is used, users must log in to access License Statistics.
-If authentication is toggled off, users can access License Statistics without logging in.
+When authentication is enabled, users must log in to access License Statistics.
+If authentication is disabled, users can access License Statistics without logging in.
 You might decide to turn off authentication if, for example, you provide your own method of security by allowing access to License Statistics only through your intranet.

-If authentication is toggled off, after toggling authentication on, you will be returned to the Login page, where you must log in using a valid username/password in order to access License Statistics.
+If authentication is currently disabled, after toggling authentication on, you will be returned to the Login page, where you must log in using a valid username/password in order to access License Statistics.